10 Key Concepts of Resonant Healing

 Concept #10: Circuits of Emotion and Motivation

 Understanding emotional circuitry is a huge piece of beginning to untangle the webs of trauma that keep us stuck.
 Dive more into this video for a little primer on how they work and why it matters.

-In this course we discuss:
+In this course we cover: